micronaut-projects/micronaut-gcp/examples/hello-world-cloud-run-graal/README.md

 ## Deployment

-First prepare the image you Google Cloud Build:
+First prepare the image using Google Cloud Build:

 ```
 $ gcloud builds submit --tag gcr.io/[PROJECT-ID]/hello-world --timeout 30m
 ```

-This process may take some time as the GraalVM compiler is not the fastest.
+This delegates building of the image to GCP infrastructure.
+The build process may take some time as the GraalVM compiler is not the fastest.

 You are now ready to deploy your application: